ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-iam-vrealize.md

 * `PowerUserMinusRemediation` - All the Privileges except the ones that are related to User Management.
 Cluster Management and Remediation Actions.
 * `Readonly` - Read-only access for the product.

-VMware Aria Operations Manager authentication sources are configured to use active directory to connect to the infrastructure AD.
+VMware Aria Operations authentication sources are configured to use active directory to connect to the infrastructure AD.
 Within the infrastructure AD, the following groups are assigned roles:

 | Group | Role |
 |---|---|
 | `icv4-vCenter` | Administrator |
 | `ic4v-infra`  | To be determined |
 | `ic4v-auditor` | Read only |
 {: caption="Table 2.
-VMware Aria Operations Manager groups" caption-side="bottom"}
+VMware Aria Operations groups" caption-side="bottom"}

 ## VMware Aria Operations for Logs
 {: #vrw-iam-vrealize-vrli}